saduf/test_readme/README.md

 ```
 python preprocess_img_dir/create_tfrecord.py --validation_size 0.3
 ```
 ## Train the network

-### Depending on the accuracy and time constraints for the intended implementation, please refer to the results tables.
+Please refer to the results tables for a choice.

 1.1 Fine Tune all layers (Higher accuracy, longer training time)
 ```